Over 100 Years Of Combined Litigation Experience

 Usually, most plea agreements, depending on the offense charged, contain a stipulation that probation will be a part of the resolution of your case.
 This most often happens when your attorney is able to convince the prosecutor that incarceration is not warranted, but the prosecutor still demands that some form of supervision, and often counseling, be included in the terms of any plea agreement.

 Most dispositions, and/or pleas, for crimes that are charged as a Level 6 Felony or greater, will likely include a stipulation that contemplates a term in either jail and/or prison.
-These sentences are most often “suspended,” and the jail time to which one has been sentenced will be served on probation.
+These sentences are typically “suspended,” and the jail time to which one has been sentenced will instead be served on probation.

 What To Know About Probation